polintw/Pensieve/README.md

 - release: a 'temp' branch emerge when we need to 'cut' and 'deploy' a new version.
 Merge to the master in the end, not to the develope.
 - [feature]: a 'temp' branch emerge during development.
 Merge to the develope in the end, not to the master.

-## Initiation: Lite

-version "Lite" is the version released to the public of this project.
+version __"Lite 2.0"__ : the version released to the public of this project.

+version __"Lite 2.1"__ : the version released after backend refactor, and opening for register.

 #### Prepare
 env:
 - node 10.15.1
 - npm  6.4.1
 - /bcrypt: check doc, uninstall and install again if needed
+- /var/log: path establish

 .env.json:
 - production img serve